Balanjani/44643Sec03Team01Spring2024FinalProject/README.md

 ## SPRINT 05:
 ### Objective: Updated functionalites for Login page as well as alert message.
 And implemented functionalities for register page and UserInformation page.
 ### Achievements:
-### As a team, we effectively distributed code-functionalites in pages equally among team members and successfully completed them.
+### As a team, we effectively distributed code-functionalites in different pages equally among team members and successfully completed them.
 ####